-A gantt chart is provided below as figure 8 and outlines FSU based team work deadlines and durations, UFPR based team work deadlines and durations, as well as mutually shared responsibilities.
+A Gantt chart is provided in Figure 8 and outlines FSU based team work deadlines and durations, UFPR based team work deadlines and durations, as well as mutually shared responsibilities.

 In regards to resource allocation, Kaelyn and Tomas will be responsible for the design of the flocculation mechanism, clarifier, and extractor as well as the means by which the recycled medium will be sent back to the photo bioreactor for reuse.